yashamon/web2/index.md

 > > This generalizes the original Godel incompleteness theorems to the context of stably consistent formal systems.
 This allows us in particular to formalize the famous Godel disjunction concerning computability of intelligence.

+[Simultaneous Go via quantum collapse][14]

+>> On a time symmetric, that is simultaneous version of the classical game Go, using some ideas of quantum mechanics.
+I have recently added details as I am interested in actually writing a program, any help would be appreciated.

 <!-- In construction -->
 <!-- Geometric cycles in secondary K-theory -->